 For high impact vendors you need to send them the high impact vendor questionnaire and the Security Officer is responsible for conducting a formal review of the questionnaires when they are returned.

-For each of the high impact vendors, a decision must be made of what to do with the risks discovered through the assessment process.
+For each of the high impact vendors, a decision must be made of what to do with the information risks discovered through the assessment process.
 The possible decisions include:

 - “Risk Accepted” – The decision has been made to accept the risk “as-is” without any additional effort on the part of the organization or the vendor.